Bob Dole: 1980 and 1988 presidential campaigns

-1996 presidential campaign
+1996 presidential election

 Despite the 1994 elections, President Clinton's popularity soared due to a booming economy and public opinion polls supporting him in the 1995 budget shutdown.
 As a result, Clinton and Vice President Al Gore faced no serious opposition in the Democratic primaries.
 A few months before his death in April 1994, Richard Nixon warned Dole, "If the economy's good, you're not going to beat Clinton."
 Dole was the early front runner for the GOP nomination in the 1996 presidential race.
 At least eight candidates ran for the nomination.
 Dole was expected to win the nomination against underdog candidates such as the more conservative U.S. Senate member Phil Gramm of Texas and more moderate Senator Arlen Specter of Pennsylvania.
 Pat Buchanan upset Dole in the early New Hampshire primary, however, with Dole finishing second and former Governor of Tennessee Lamar Alexander finishing third.
 Speechwriter Kerry Tymchuk observed, "Dole was on the ropes because he wasn't conservative enough."

 Dole eventually won the nomination, becoming the oldest first-time presidential nominee at the age of 73 years, 1 month (President Ronald Reagan was 73 years, 6 months in 1984, for his second presidential nomination).
 If elected, he would have become the oldest president to take office and the first Kansas native to become president (as Dwight D. Eisenhower was born in Texas).
 Dole found the initial draft of the nomination acceptance speech written by Mark Helprin too hardline, so Kerry Tymchuk, who was part of the "'Let Dole be Dole' crowd", revised the speech to cover the themes of honor, decency, and straight talk.
 It included the following line, a gibe at the all-or-nothing rookie Republicans who had ridden the 1994 midterm GOP wave into Congress: "In politics honorable compromise is no sin.
 It is what protects us from absolutism and intolerance"'.

 In his acceptance speech, Dole stated, "Let me be the bridge to an America that only the unknowing call myth.
 Let me be the bridge to a time of tranquility, faith, and confidence in action," to which incumbent president Bill Clinton responded, "We do not need to build a bridge to the past, we need to build a bridge to the future."

 As told in the Doles' joint biography, Unlimited Partners, speechwriter and biographer Kerry Tymchuk wrote "that he was going to make a statement.
 He was going to risk it all for the White House.
 He knew his time as leader was over.
 It would have been tough to come back [to the Senate as leader] if he lost in November.
 He knew it was time to move up or move out."